 The "3040" in the model 3040Z-DQ means the working platform is 30cm by 40cm, in reality you can use about 27x37cm.
 The "Z-DQ" model uses NEMA23 stepper motors, ball screws, and has a 230W DC spindle motor.

-These Chinese CNC machines on ebay are good quality and cheap, but require that you have a parallel port.
-Who actually has a parallel port on their modern PC?
+These Chinese CNC machines on ebay are good quality and cheap, but require that your computer has a parallel port.
+Who still has one?

 Another thing I upgraded on this machine was the existing limit switch wiring.
-The limit switches were setup in parallel.
-This means that the TinyG would not know the difference between hitting min or max limits on different axes.
-Also the limit switches were wired up as Normally Open.
-Normally Closed is better for noise immunity.
+The limit switches were Normally Open and setup in parallel.
+I changed it to Normally Closed and in series for better noise immunity, and fault detection.

-I have spindle ON/OFF control working in software and I'm currently in the process of getting speed control working in software.
-Stay posted for more info.
+I have spindle ON/OFF and PWM control working in software.

-Visit the project logs to see what I've changed.
+Visit the project logs to see what I've done.